 The buyer pays an initial deposit into our trust account.
 The trust account is the account we use for holding money that is not ours, i.e. the deposit is being held on behalf of the seller.
 Trust accounts have limited access and are subject to regular independent audits, ensuring this money is kept secure.

-The contract is signed by the buyer and the seller.
+The contract is then signed by the seller.

 Awaiting settlement